cakemanager/docs/docs/callbacks.md

 There are no events registered for the controllers, but we will add some events soon!

+## Controller.Users.afterLogin

+This event is called after the user has been logged in succesfully.

+### Data
+- `user` - An array from the user who logged in

+## Controller.Users.afterInvalidLogin

+This event is called after the user could not login.

+### Data
+- `user` - An array from the user who tried to login.

+## Controller.Users.afterForgotPassword

+This event is called after the user requested a new password

+### Data
+- `user` - An array from the user who requested the new password

 To Do:

-- AfterLogin
-- AfterRequest
 - AfterActivate
-- AfterNewPassword
+- AfterResetPassword
-- AfterRegister (first we have to make a register-functionality)
+- AfterRegister (first we have to make a register-functionality :P)